TheThingSystem/steward/nodewiki/steward/Devices.md

 if not, you can usually get a sense of things by looking at the "main" source file.

  * If you are fortunate,
-a large part of the integration may already be done in node.js.
+a large part of the integration may already be done in node.js (use "npm search").
 If so, check the licensing to see if it is "MIT".
 If not, study it carefully to see whether it will work for you.